 - Master the basic of a new language in 30 days

 - Go minimalist in 30 days

 - Start a new course

 How you treat the beginning of each month will determine how it goes.

-Do you want set goals, make a budget and plan your schedule each month all in one place?
+Do you want to set goals, make a budget, and plan your schedule each month all in one place?
 Check out the Dreamer’s Life Planner.